divonlan/genozip/docs/advanced.rst

           |

 .. option:: --show-ref-seq  ZUC.
-Show the reference sequences as stored in genozip file or a reference file.
+Show the reference sequences as stored internally in a SAM, BAM or FASTQ file (also works for a reference file, but --reference --regions is faster).
 Combine with --regions to see specific regions (genocat only).
 Combine with --sequential to omit newlines. '-' appears in unset loci.
-Note: the sequence stored in a .ref.genozip is NOT 100% identical to the FASTA that was used to generate it.

           |